pengzhao-intel/oneAPI_course/README.md

 This repo is used to show the examples in the course for better understand and try DPC++.

 Have a fun and file issue for any quesitons.

+I'd like greatly appreciate it if you could star this repository (top-right).

+喜欢请点右上角"star" :)